slidesoon/loopback-next/docs/site/Validation-REST-layer.md

 ### Example#2: Value range for a number

-For numbers, you can specify the range of the value.
-Say, any coffee shop would not be able to have more than 100 people, we can specify the following:
+For numbers, the validation rules can be used to specify the range of the value.
+For example, any coffee shop would not be able to have more than 100 people, it can be specified as follows:

 ```ts
   @property({